READY TO #FLICKTHESWITCH

 Limiting blue light, which is emitted from LED lighting and screens (tablets, laptops, smart phones etc) after dark is an essential way to improve the release of melatonin in the brain.
 Instead, the fake light being emitted by these lights and devices can enhance the production of cortisol which may prevent you from switching off.
 If you find yourself regretting the past, worrying about the future or just unable to switch your brain off from thinking before bed, you need to get some BLUE LIGHT BLOCKING GLASSES, change your LED lights to warm full spectrum lights and start to dim your lighting as the sun goes down.

-This Ayurvedic herb found in ADRENAL SWITCH has been used for centuries as a calming adaptogen.
+This Ayurvedic herb has been used for centuries as a calming adaptogen.
 The Latin name of this herb (Withania somnifera) translates to “help sleep”.
 It is known as the KING of herbs in Ayurvedic medicine.
 Ashwagandha helps regulate cortisol which means it indirectly helps regulate the sleep wake cycle as cortisol is one of the main culprits in making it hard for people to switch off and wind down at night.
 Not only will you have difficulty getting to sleep, but you may find you don’t get the deep (Delta) sleep where restorative health takes place and you wake up refreshed.

 Do not eat within 2 hours of bed

 Carbs in the last meal of the night can be helpful.
 However, avoid eating sugary sweets, chocolate, simple carbs, juice or high-glycaemic fruit just before bed, as it can spike blood sugar, boost your energy and you can wake up in the middle of the night feeling hungry — literally fuelling insomnia.
 Instead, try a little bit of protein with vegetables or a small amount of complex carbohydrates, protein with some good fats and make sure your last meal is at least 2 hours before bed.